To ensure that:

 Travel Management Company (TMC) means Orbit World Travel, the travel agency contracted by the University to supply travel management services.

-University means the University of Auckland including all subsidiaries.
+University means Waipapa Taumata Rau - the University of Auckland and includes all subsidiaries.

-University’s insurance policy refers to the insurance policy with Allianz Insurance Limited.
+University’s insurance policy refers to the travel insurance policy.

-University members refers to those persons who make up the University as set out in section 3(2) of University of Auckland Act 1961 and includes University staff members, students, Council committee members, contractors, sub-contractors and invitees.
+University members refers to those persons who make up the University as set out in section 3(2) of University of Auckland Act 1961 and also refers to University staff members, students, Council committee members, contractors, sub-contractors and invitees.

-University student activity travel refers to self-funded international travel for any student activity:
+University student activity travel refers to international travel for any student activity:

 - undertaken to fulfil a requirement for academic progress at the University or

-- endorsed by the Approving Manager and directly related to the to the student’s professional/academic development
+- endorsed by 360 International and directly related to the to the student’s professional/academic development.

 - University student activity travel does not include activities organised solely by a student or group of students unless they otherwise meet the above definition of University student activities.